52North/matlab-connector/README.md

 Usage
 ---------------------

-Add matlab_connector.m and compiled JAR to your MATLAB path, then run.
+Add matlab_connector.m and compiled JAR to your MATLAB path (using `javaaddpath matlab-connector-0.3-SNAPSHOT-jar-with-dependencies.jar;` or similar), then run.

 `matlab_connector(44444, false, 0)`